 Compartment syndrome is increased tissue pressure within a closed fascial space, resulting in tissue ischemia.
 The earliest symptom is pain out of proportion to the severity of injury.
 Diagnosis is usually by measuring compartment pressure.
 Treatment is fasciotomy.

 Compartment syndrome is a self-perpetuating cascade of events.
 It begins with the tissue edema that normally occurs after injury (eg, because of soft-tissue swelling or a hematoma).
-If edema develops within a closed fascial compartment, typically in the anterior or posterior compartments of the leg, there is little room for tissue expansion, so interstitial (compartmental) pressure increases.
-As compartmental pressure exceeds about 20 mm Hg, cellular perfusion slows and may ultimately stop.
-(NOTE: Because 20 mm Hg is much lower than arterial pressure, cellular perfusion can stop long before pulses disappear.)
+If edema develops within a closed fascial compartment, typically in the anterior or posterior compartments of the leg, there is little room for tissue expansion, so interstitial (compartment pressure) increases.
+As compartmental pressure exceeds the normal capillary pressure of about 8 mm Hg, cellular perfusion slows and may ultimately stop.
+(NOTE: Because 8 mm Hg is much lower than arterial pressure, cellular perfusion can stop long before pulses disappear.)
 Resultant tissue ischemia further worsens edema in a vicious circle.

 Symptoms and Signs

-Content last modified February 2012
+Content last modified December 2014